Firefighters have issued a reminder of their e-bike safety advice following a fire at a block of flats on Stuart Crescent in Wood Green.

 Fire escape hoods provide members of the public with up to 15 minutes protection from four of the main fire gases (carbon monoxide, hydrogen cyanide, hydrogen chloride and acrolein) and can be worn by conscious or unconscious people.
 If more than 15 minutes protection is required then another hood can be given to each wearer.
 They do not provide oxygen but temporarily filter toxic smoke to make breathing easier.

-The fire is believed to have been accidental and caused by the catastrophic failure of a lithium-ion battery pack for an e-bike.
+The fire is believed to have been accidental and caused by the catastrophic failure of a lithium battery pack for an e-bike that was on charge.

 A London Fire Brigade spokesperson said: "E-bikes and e-scooters are one of London's fastest-growing fire risks.
 If you own an e-bike or e-scooter, there are a number of things you can do to help keep yourself and those around you safe.